 If a concrete problem area was already identified and initial ideas and approaches are available, we start an Ecodesign Sprint, in which the problem or customer needs are specified and a fitting solution is developed.
 It does not matter whether it is a product, a service, or, for instance, the desire for a reorientation of marketing towards sustainability.

-We look forward to your enquiries and to uncover the potential of sustainability together.
+We look forward to your enquiries and to uncovering the potential of sustainability together.
 Because we see sustainability as an opportunity for the future!